Group B streptococcal infection: United States

-In 2018, the task of revising and updating the GBS prophylaxis guidelines were transferred from the CDC to ACOG, to the American Academy of Pediatrics, AAP and to the American Society for Microbiology, ASM.
+In 2018, the task of revising and updating the GBS prophylaxis guidelines was transferred from the CDC to ACOG, to the American Academy of Pediatrics, AAP and to the American Society for Microbiology, ASM.

 The ACOG committee issued an updated document on Prevention of Group B Streptococcal Early-Onset Disease in Newborns in 2019.

 ACOG's guidance replaced the 2010 guidelines published by CDC.
 This document does not introduce important changes from the CDC guidelines.
 The key measures necessary for preventing neonatal GBS early onset disease continue to be universal prenatal screening by culture of GBS from swabs collected from the lower vagina and rectum, correct collection and microbiological processing of the samples, and proper implementation of intrapartum antibiotic prophylaxis.
 It is also important to note that the ACOG recommended performing universal GBS screening between 36 and 37 weeks of gestation.
 This new recommendation provides a 5-week window for valid culture results that includes births that occur up to a gestational age of at least 41 weeks.

 In 2019, American Academy of Pediatrics (AAP) published a new clinical report—Management of Infants at Risk for GBS neonatal disease.
 This AAP's Clinical Report replaces the 2010 guidelines published by CDC.

-Following the CDC commission the American Society for Microbiology (ASM) published in 2020 Guidelines for the Detection and Identification of Group B Streptococcus.
-In this guidelines it is said that "laboratory practices for GBS screening have not changed substantially since 2010" and culture is still the main technique for GBS detection and direct detection of GBS from vagino-rectal samples using NAATs is not recommended.